JuliaGu808origin/Summer_Assignment/README.md

 # Summer_Assignment
 Use Python, Java, React.js to complete the same little assignment demo

+Only push the important code classes to Github, others have been ignored

-Python: Visual Studio 2019
+1. Python: Visual Studio 2019

-Java: Netbeans
+2. Java: Netbeans

-React: Visual Studio Code
+3. React: Visual Studio Code